Tony McManus (soccer): Professional

 McManus was drafted in the sixth round (59th overall) in the 2004 MLS SuperDraft by Chicago Fire.
-He played in all pre-season matches for Fire, but sent on loan with the Virginia Beach Mariners of the USL First Division.
+He played in all pre-season matches for the Fire, but sent on loan with the Virginia Beach Mariners of the USL First Division.
 He played 24 games in the 2004 season, scoring 1 goal and 2 assists in 898 minutes.
 After the USL season ended McManus was recalled to the Fire and played 35 minutes in the inaugural Hall of Fame Game against the New York/New Jersey Metrostars.

 In 2005, McManus moved to the Atlanta Silverbacks of the USL First Division, where he stayed until the team's demise following the 2008 season.
 He played in 24 games and logged 1027 minutes in 12 starts in his first season with the team, and ultimately played 156 league games in his four seasons with the team, scoring 7 goals.

-Following the conclusion of the 2005 USL1 season McManus was briefly loaned to FC Dallas of the MLS; he played in two reserve matches logging 90 minutes, but never saw any first team action.
+Following the conclusion of the 2005 USL1 season McManus was briefly loaned to FC Dallas of the MLS; he played in two reserve matches, logging 90 minutes, but never saw any first team action.

 In January 2009, McManus signed with the Portland Timbers of the USL-1.
 McManus spent two years with the USL franchise helping them to the Commissioners Cup Championship.
 He joined the Timbers for their inaugural 2011 MLS camp and decided to leave the team at the end of the preseason due to contract breakdowns.

 McManus signed with FC Tampa Bay of the second division North American Soccer League on March 4, 2011.
 On May 26, 2011, it was announced that McManus had been released by Tampa, citing breach of contract.
 McManus announced his retirement from professional soccer on June 23, 2011.

 Following a month long hiatus from the game, McManus returned to the Portland Timbers and appeared in two matches against San Jose in a reserve team match and Ajax in an exhibition.

-On August 12, 2011 it was announced that McManus had signed a contract to finish the season with the Carolina RailHawks, also of the North American Soccer League.
+On August 12, 2011, it was announced that McManus had signed a contract to finish the season with the Carolina RailHawks, also of the North American Soccer League.